mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_orders

-<p>Returns a list of your orders.
-The orders are returned sorted by creation date, with the most recently created orders appearing first.</p>
+Returns a list of your orders.
+The orders are returned sorted by creation date, with the most recently created orders appearing first.

 <details><summary>Parameters</summary>